 4. Do your homework, but don’t pretend that you can DIY.

-If your startup law firm offers some work on a fixed fee (and they should), they are not doing it out of the kindness of their charitable heart.
+If your startup law firm offers some very early work (like a formation) on a fixed fee (and they should), they are not doing it out of the kindness of their charitable heart.
 They are doing it because it (hopefully) makes economic sense for both sides.
 If you expect your lawyers to spend hours explaining to you the ins-and-outs of vesting schedules, IP, how convertible notes work, etc. etc., and yet somehow magically fit it all into an affordable fixed fee, you’re only going to select for crappy lawyers who have no choice but to accept such an unprofitable arrangement.
 Remember the fundamental principle.

 The best founders I work with do their homework, and when they come to me with a request, they have already developed a working grasp of 75% of the concepts.
 Reading startup/vc law blogs, books, articles, etc. is to building a startup what reading WebMD is to being a medical patient.
 You will save money, make fewer mistakes, and get an overall much better end-result.